De-Zeta/De-Zeta/README.md

 - 👀 I’m interested in technologies like Javascript, Node, SASS, React
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me davidzuain96@gmail.com
+- 📫 Reach me! davidzuain96@gmail.com

 <!---
 De-Zeta/De-Zeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.